 |Username / Password||Username and Password used to check your email|

-If you are setting up a new email account, avoid using automated setup, instead select the "manual setup or additional server types"
+If you are setting up a new email account, avoid using automated setup, instead select the "Advanced Options" then " let me set up my account manually"

-These instructions relate to POP3 email setup - recommended for non-mobile devices.
+These instructions relate to POP3 email setup on Outlook - recommended for non-mobile devices.

 Here are the steps to make the above changes:

-- Open the Account settings dialog.
+- Open the [+ Add Account] settings.
 In Outlook, this is on the File tab, and on the Tools menu in earlier versions.